donatoaz/kelvin/README.md

 ## Quickstart

+Install AWS and CDK cli, configure your profile.

+Replace all occurrences of my AccountId with yours -- yeah, I should probably replace that with a pseudo reference.

+Run `npm run build`.

 Run `cdk deploy --profile your_profile_name` to deploy stack/change sets.

+## Changing stuff

 Run `cdk diff --profile your_profile_name` to view changes you make in the infrastructure.